 Step 5: Pick Variants Under Printify's 100-Variant Cap

 Choose which variants each product type actually carries, because more is not better.
 Printify enforces a hard limit of 100 variants per product, and apparel blows through it fast: a shirt in 10 colors and 5 sizes across multiple print providers can exceed 100 combinations before you notice.
-ArtDrop lets you select the variants each template publishes, so you trim to the sizes and colors you would actually stand behind.
+ArtDrop lets you select the variants each template creates, so you trim to the sizes and colors you would actually stand behind.

 Wall art rarely hits the cap (a print in 6 sizes and 2 paper options is 12 variants), so this step is mostly a formality for artists.
 If you sell apparel, treat the cap as a curation nudge: 100 variants of one shirt is a browsing chore for buyers anyway.
 The Printify automation guide goes deeper on the cap and on what Printify's own duplication and API can and cannot do.